crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 === Screenshots ===

-1. General Settings
+1. Global Plugin Settings
-2. Form Settings
+2. Email Field Settings
-3. Form Settings Updated
+3. Email Field Settings Updated
-4. Form Error
+4. Form Validation Error

 === Instructions ===

-== General Blacklist Settings ==
+== Global Plugin Blacklist Settings ==
 Once set up these settings will be used on all email input fields across all the Gravity Forms used on the site.
 They can be overridden by the individual email blacklist settings below.

 1. Once Logged into your site navigate to 'Forms' > 'Settings' > 'Email Blacklist'